leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 ### Tournaments search results ###

 So we are off on the right foot.
 To move on this is our next page with useful information.
 As you can see it redirected to our return url and searched on tournaments between our specified dates.
-At the right you see the dates filled in automatically.

 <p align="center">
     <img src="../assets/scrape_the_web/page1.png" />
 </p>

+At the right you see the dates filled in automatically.
+In the url I have specified the sports (as badminton) type as well.
+At the left upper corner you see that it has selected the sports type as badminton.

 ```
 // main.py